rishraj/Author-Identification-Project/README.md

 Project Paper has been uploaded as pdf.
-It explains the approach used by us as well as the results obtained using different types of Datasets.
+It explains the approach used by us(team of 3) as well as the results obtained using different types of Datasets.